 Discernment Counselling is designed to include both people so the therapist gets to hear both viewpoints.
 Studies have found that if only one member of the couple speaks to a therapist about their relationship, the relationship is more likely to end.
 That’s because only one side of the story is getting told (and it’s usually a pretty negative one).

 How long are the sessions?

-Typically, the first session is two hours and subsequent sessions are an hour and a half each.
+Typically, sessions are an hour and a half each.

 How does it work if I want to work on things and my partner isn’t sure they do?
 Good question.
 This is actually a pretty standard scenario and exactly why Discernment Counselling was developed.
 We call the partner who wants to work on things the Leaning In partner.
 The one who isn’t so sure is called the Leaning Out partner.

 No, it’s not.
 Think of it as “pre” couples therapy.
 At this stage the goal is not to improve the relationship, it’s about clarity of next steps.
 Discernment Counselling won’t solve relationship problems.
 There’s no homework, teaching of skills or activities to deepen connection.
 You shouldn’t even expect the relationship to change during this time.